 Naperville District 203 Central Office Attn: Summer School Registrar 203 W. Hillside Road Naperville, IL 60540 It is mandatory that counselor advice be sought when registering for Summer School.
 The advice provides parents and students with information necessary to ensure appropriate course choices are being made.
 The Summer School Office is NOT responsible for counseling students or for making course recommendations.
 Students should read the course description information that is in Section II of this booklet.
 This section gives information about credit, prerequisites, and grade level requirements for each course.
 Enrollment by semester is permitted for those completing requirements.
-REFUND POLICY Classes may be dropped for a partial refund up through June 23, 2021 (First Semester) and July 14 (Second Semester).
+REFUND POLICY Classes may be dropped for a refund up through the second day of class for each semester June 6th (First Semester) and July 27th (Second Semester).
 The refund will reflect the cost of the class (not including any online registration fees or late registration fees) minus a \$25 non-refundable registration fee.
 No refunds will be issued after the second day of class.